 Recipe Notes

-Note 1: Lime zest: The zest adds a strong flavor without liquid.
+Note 1: The lime zest adds a strong flavor without liquid.
 Use about 3 tablespoons, avoiding the bitter white pith.
-Use a microplane to zest only the green part of the limes.
+Use a zesterย to zest only the green part of the limes.
 Get all the zest for maximum flavor.

-Note 2: Coconut extract:ย An optional ingredient, but nice flavor add.
-Coconut extract is a flavor enhancer (just like vanilla extract) that gives these cookies a more nuanced flavor.
+Note 2: Coconut extract is optional, but it adds a nice flavor.
+It is a flavor enhancer (like vanilla extract) that gives these cookies a more nuanced flavor.
 Coconut extract can usually be found near other baking extracts and spices in the grocery store.

-Note 5: Cookie size: Cookies work best at this size.
+Note 5: Cookies work best at 1/4 cup (60 grams) of dough.
 While you may want smaller cookies, know that the texture is not the same.
-The "sweet spot" for this recipe is exactly 1/4 cup (60 grams) of dough.
 Big, I know, but totally perfect!

 Nutrition